sandeep066/js-all-projects/fetchRandomUser/readme.md

 Button Re-enable: After fetching completes (either successfully or with an error), the "Fetch User" button is re-enabled (button.disabled = false).
 This allows users to fetch again if needed.

+Used optional chaining to In the displayRandomUser function to ensure that randomUser, randomUser.address, and randomUser.company exist before accessing their properties.

 These changes improve the robustness and user experience of code.